Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 - Local building requirements

-If you already know a stock plan will not work for your property or lifestyle, a custom barndominium plan may save time and frustration.
+If you already know a stock plan will not work for your property or lifestyle, a custom plan may save time, frustration, and expensive changes later.

-Stock Plans vs. Custom Plans: The Big Difference
+Stock Plans vs. Custom Plans: The Main Difference

 The biggest difference between stock and custom barndominium plans is control.